hanqi-qi/hanqi-qi.github.io/_pages/about.md

-🚀 I am always open to new collaborations and engaging discussions.
-Feel free to reach out if you are interested in working together or just want to chat!
+🚀 I am an incoming Assistant Professor (09.2025) and am actively recruiting passionate PhD and Master's students interested in interpretable and safe reasoning with LLMs.
+If you'd like to work with me, feel free to reach out at hanqi[DOT]yan[AT]kcl[DOT]ac[DOT]uk.
+I will also be attending ICML 2025 and ACL 2025 in person.

 <div id="mentee" markdown="1">
 # 💬 Mentee